Lemon Incest

-"Lemon Incest" is a single recorded by French father and daughter Serge and Charlotte Gainsbourg.
-It was recorded in 1984 and released as a single from Serge's 1985 album Love on the Beat and on Charlotte's 1986 debut album Charlotte For Ever, marking her musical debut.

-"Lemon Incest" is a pop song about a relationship between Serge and Charlotte, who was 12 or 13 years old at the time, set to the melody of Frédéric Chopin's Étude Op.
+"Lemon Incest" is a song recorded by French father and daughter Serge and Charlotte Gainsbourg.
+It was recorded in 1984 and released as a single from Serge's 1985 album Love on the Beat and on Charlotte's 1986 debut album Charlotte for Ever, marking her musical debut.
+It is a pop song about a relationship between Serge and Charlotte, the latter of whom was 12 or 13 years old at the time, set to the melody of Frédéric Chopin's Étude Op.
 10, No. 3.
-Its title is a play on the French term un zeste de citron, or lemon zest.
-It peaked at number two in France, where it spent 14 weeks on the Syndicat National de l'Édition Phonographique (SNEP) chart and was also certified silver by the SNEP.
+Its title is a play on the French term un zeste de citron, which translates to lemon zest in English.

 "Lemon Incest" and its music video, which showed Serge and Charlotte half-naked together in bed, were highly controversial in France due to their implications of pedophilia and incest.
 As an adult, Charlotte routinely defended the song, which both she and Serge have denied was about incest.
-Retrospective reviews of the song have been mixed, with critics describing the lyrics as "disturbing" and the song as "creepy".
+Retrospective reviews of the song have been generally negative, with some critics describing the lyrics as disturbing and the song as creepy.
+It peaked at number two in France, where it spent 14 weeks on the Syndicat National de l'Édition Phonographique (SNEP) chart and was also certified silver by the SNEP.

-Release, composition and video
+Release

 "Lemon Incest" is a "sultry" and "suggestive" pop duet and ballad recorded and composed by Serge Gainsbourg and his then-12- or 13-year-old daughter, Charlotte Gainsbourg, who made her musical debut with the song.
 It was recorded in 1984 and included on Serge's controversial new wave album Love on the Beat, which was released the same year, as well as on Charlotte's 1986 debut album Charlotte For Ever.

+Composition

 The title of "Lemon Incest" is a play on the phrase un zeste de citron, the French term for lemon zest.
-Its lyrics, written by Serge, describe an incestuous relationship between Serge and Charlotte, the latter of whom sings, in French, "The love we will never make together is the most beautiful, the most violent, the purest."
+Its lyrics, written by Serge, describe an incestuous relationship between Serge and Charlotte, the latter of whom sings in French, "The love we will never make together is the most beautiful, the most violent, the purest."
 The song's melody is taken from Étude Op.
 10, No. 3 in E major by Frédéric Chopin.
-Charlotte sings with "wobbly", "shrill", and "breathy" vocals, described by AllMusic's Thom Jurek as a "cracking whisper".
+Critics have described her vocals as "wobbly", "shrill", "breathy", and a "cracking whisper".
 The song has a disco beat and is backed by synths, keyboards, and a chorus singing the song's title.

+Music video and controversy

-The music video for the song shows Serge, shirtless and in jeans, and Charlotte, wearing a blue dress shirt and panties, lying side-by-side in a large white double bed, with Serge caressing Charlotte and the two surrounded by cracked rocks and covered by smoke.
+The music video for the song shows Serge, shirtless and in jeans, with Charlotte, wearing a blue dress shirt and panties.
+They lie side-by-side in a large white double bed.
+Serge caresses Charlotte and the two are surrounded by cracked rocks and covered by smoke.